-The dental health experts at Cambridge Dental Group recognize the seriousness of periodontal disease, and we work hard to help patients combat this troubling condition.
+Our on-site Periodontist recognizes the seriousness of periodontal disease, and he works hard to help patients combat this troubling condition.
 We also provide patients with cosmetic treatments that are designed to restore the appearance of the teeth and gums following treatment of periodontal disease.

 A receding gum line caused by the gums retracting from the teeth is commonly associated with periodontal disease.
 When the gum line recedes, the roots of the teeth become exposed, which can result in dangerous infections.
 To fix this issue, gum graft surgery may be performed.
 This procedure involves harvesting tissue from another part of the mouth to cover up the exposed roots.
 This prevents infections from occurring, while also restoring the natural appearance of the gums.